tayloraswift/swift-bson/Sources/BSON/docs.docc/AdvancedPatterns.md

 Delegation to Raw Representation has no dedicated protocols; it is tied directly to ``BSONDecodable`` and ``BSONEncodable`` and is available whenever you conform to one of those protocols.

-## Delegation to String Representation
+## Delegating to String Representation

 **Delegation to String Representation** is a pattern that allows you to use a type’s ``LosslessStringConvertible`` conformance to define its database representation.